 Interface Changes

-MPOS Suspend Basket Get All Suspended Baskets
+x/mPOS Suspend Basket Get All Suspended Baskets

-This call is made at the start of the Resume process to get the list of all of the suspended transactions in the MPOS system.
+This call is made at the start of the Resume process to get the list of all of the suspended transactions in the x/mPOS system.

 TBD on the details

-MPOS Suspend Basket Get Suspended Basket Details
+x/mPOS Suspend Basket Get Suspended Basket Details

-This call is made when a MPOS transaction is selected from the Resume List.
+This call is made when a x/mPOS transaction is selected from the Resume List.
 The response will include all details of the transaction in order to import the details into an ePOS transaction.
 The service will put a hold on the transaction so that it cannot be resumed in another location.

 TBD on the details